Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Productivity gains you can expect:

-Faster ticket resolution: We typically see 20-30% improvement in resolution times
+Faster ticket resolution: We typically see 20-30% improvement in resolution times.

-Self-service adoption: Automated catalog fulfillment reduces agent workload by 25-40%
+Self-service adoption: Automated catalog fulfillment reduces agent workload by 25-40%.

-Improved SLA performance: Better workflow management translates to fewer SLA breaches
+Improved SLA performance: Better workflow management translates to fewer SLA breaches.

 Industry benchmarks indicate that organizations with mature ITSM implementations resolve incidents 42% faster and reduce mean time to resolution (MTTR) by an average of 3.2 hours.